About A2X for Shopify

 - Shopify Payments – payouts will reconcile directly to bank deposits

-- PayPal – transactions posted to accounting system with a clearing account
+- PayPal – transactions posted to the accounting system with a clearing account

-- Amazon Pay – transactions posted to accounting system with a clearing account
+- Amazon Pay – transactions posted to the accounting system with a clearing account

-- Authorize – transactions posted to accounting system with a clearing account
+- Authorize – transactions posted to the accounting system with a clearing account

-- Afterpay – transactions posted to accounting system with a clearing account
+- Afterpay – transactions posted to the accounting system with a clearing account

 Creating an A2X for Shopify account